Tive-technology/cheddar-api/README.md

+## Cheddar API
+This module will simplify the process of integrating [Cheddar](https://www.getcheddar.com/) into your existing node.js apps.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**